ESG 2024

 • they demonstrate that they pursue a specific purpose, in accordance with their statutory objectives, in defending the human rights of their members or other affected individuals within the relevant jurisdiction; and

-• they demonstrate that they are genuinely qualified and representative to act on behalf of members or other affected individuals within the jurisdiction who face specific threats or adverse effects of climate change on their lives, health, or well-being as protected under the ECHR.
+• they demonstrate that they are genuinely qualified to act on behalf of members or other affected individuals within the jurisdiction who face specific threats or adverse effects of climate change on their lives, health, or well-being as protected under the ECHR.

 On 28 August 2024, the Swiss Federal Council declared that it considered Switzerland to be in compliance with the requirements of the climate policy ruling.
 With the revision of the Federal Act on the Reduction of Greenhouse Gas Emissions (CO2) on 15 March 2024, Switzerland has defined measures to achieve its climate objectives by 2030.
 The ECtHR did not take this development in Swiss climate policy into account in its ruling, nor did it consider the Swiss Federal Act on a Secure Electricity Supply from Renewable Energy Sources (approved on 9 June 2024).

 The Swiss Federal Council is also opposed to the extension of the right of appeal of NGOs in climate matters.
 In its view, this would further complicate the construction of urgently needed infrastructure.
 However, the Swiss Federal Department of Justice and Police (FDJP) has been instructed to draw up a report for the Federal Council by the end of 2025 on the impact of this ruling on the practice of the federal administration and the courts regarding the right of appeal of associations.
-In so doing, the Swiss Federal Council will also be able to take into account any subsequent developments in case law and the actions of other states party to the ECHR.
+In so doing, the Swiss Federal Council will also be able to take into account any subsequent developments in case law and the actions of other states' parties to the ECHR.

 Kellerhals Carrard